VedantCS/Code_Practise_of_Spring_Jpa/README.md

 ###  Purpose of the Project

-This repository serves as a **hands-on learning resource for Spring Data JPA**, helping developers understand how relational mappings and repository queries work in real Spring Boot applications.
+This repository serves as a **hands-on learning resource for Spring Data JPA**

 ---